 The dilution of solvent and resin is manipulated to that of stone or rock being pulled from the Awa consenting to a rippled mirror effect, a similar feel is seen when you place your feet in the sand as the waters ebb away.

 The visual presentation of this allows the viewer to reside themselves in that moment of time

 whilst contemplating perhaps the stars of ‘whanau ariki’ or the sunset ‘whanau Marama’.

 As an artist I wish to recreate this view for the observer to sit in their ‘whare’ and contemplate the spectacle

 of our environment below, within and above us.

 This collection of pieces has its own story but has the elements of sisterhood each individual

 This is Wahine Matike

 My Dad is a Master Carver in Wood and Oamaru Stone.
 His passion for Māori Art has been passed down to me, however unfortunately I lack the patience to carve.
-My passion came from creating Pounamu (Greenstone) out of a two pot epoxy resin, using spray cans to manipulate the pour to imitate stone.
+My passion came from creating Pounamu (Greenstone) and other beautiful Stones, out of a two pot epoxy resin, using spray cans to manipulate the pour to imitate stone.

 Currently I have been exploring another style of work, while looking into the impact Covid19 has had on all cultures not just my own.
 So from this I have drawn my own contemporary designs imitating cultural belongings and how we all are in this together.